 The Village of Hanover Park has received inquiries regarding trick-or-treating during the COVID-19 pandemic.
 As Halloween approaches, the Village would like to provide some information to assist residents.

 The Illinois Department of Public Health (IDPH) has released Halloween Guidance that emphasizes the continued need for social distancing, proper handwashing and for participants to wear masks or face-coverings.
 Information includes recommendations for neighborhood trick-or-treating as well as other Halloween-inspired activities and events.

-In addition, the Centers for Disease Control (CDC) guidance on Halloween includes lower, risk moderate risk and higher risk activities associated with Halloween.
-Traditional door-to-door trick-or-treating is considered a higher-risk activity by the CDC.
+In addition, the Centers for Disease Control (CDC) guidance on Halloween includes low, moderate and high risk activities associated with Halloween.
+Please note that traditional door-to-door trick-or-treating is considered a high-risk activity by the CDC.